 SUMMARY AND RECOMMENDATIONS

 ●A thorough evaluation of a new arteriovenous (AV) fistula four to six weeks after creation should be considered mandatory to assess fistula maturation and to detect problems as early as possible.
 Waiting longer than four to six weeks is generally not necessary and increases the risk of the patient either starting dialysis with a catheter or continuing its use if the patient is already on dialysis.
-(See 'Evaluation of the newly created AV fistula' above.)
+(See 'Physical examination for maturity' above.)

 ●Optimal AV fistula development at four to six weeks can generally be recognized by physical examination by an experienced person.
 This examination should be systematic and follow an established algorithm in order to assure a complete and thorough evaluation.
-In cases in which vascular mapping has been done and followed, the cause of failure to develop is generally present, detectable by physical examination, and can generally be addressed in a manner that results in AV fistula salvage.
-(See 'Physical examination' above.)
+In cases in which vascular mapping has been done and followed, the cause of failure to develop is generally present, is detectable by physical examination, and can generally be addressed in a manner that results in AV fistula salvage.
+(See 'Physical examination for maturity' above.)